santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 3. From here you can update the state, status, internal title, product family, product version, and Root Cause for **ALL** selected cases simultaneously.
 ![image.png](/.attachments/image-cc34e89f-885b-44c1-8826-febe700d718a.png)

+### Closing SIE Cases
+1. Make sure you have send out the 'Case Resolved'

 ### Update SIE Communications

 ## Q&A